 Anatomy of the ear.
 The external ear collects sound pressure waves and funnels them toward the tympanic membrane.
 The middle ear ossicles transmit the sound waves to the inner ear (cochlea).
 The middle ear acts to match the impedance difference between the air of the external environment to the fluid within the cochlea.
 This permits maximal sound transmission.

 The task of the cochlea is to analyze environmental sounds and transmit the results of that analysis to the brain.
-The inner ear first determines how much energy is present ...
+The inner ear first determines how much energy is present at different frequencies that ...